 Northwestern College students to serve during spring break

-Northwestern College’s short-term mission programs bear the Standards of Excellence in Short-Term Missions (SOE) seal, ensuring that participating organizations get mission teams that are of high quality.
-SOE standards include adequate pre-trip training and resources as well as consistent post-trip follow-up and accountability.
+Northwestern College’s short-term mission programs bear the Standards of Excellence in Short-Term Mission seal, ensuring that participating organizations get teams that are of high quality.
+SOE standards include adequate pre-trip training and resources, as well as consistent post-trip follow-up and accountability.